JuliaMolSim/JuLIP.jl/README.md

 ## `imolecule` and dependencies

+Update: the configuration can be written directly to a JSON file, which circumvents the need for OpenBabel.

 `JuLIP.Visualise` uses the Python module `imolecule` to visualise atomistic configurations in an IPython notebook.
 Its main dependency is [OpenBabel](http://openbabel.org/wiki/Main_Page).
 The following instructions